- July 15, 2025

 About

 Eriksholm: The Stolen Dream is a single player action adventure game.
 It was developed by River End Games and was released on July 15, 2025.
-It received positive reviews from critics and overwhelmingly positive reviews from players.
+It received positive reviews from critics and very positive reviews from players.

 Experience an isometric, narrative-driven stealth game set in the stunning city of Eriksholm.
 When Hanna’s brother, Herman, disappears and the police begin to pursue him, her search sets off a chain of catastrophic events that will not only alter their lives but also the destiny of the entire city.
 Join your allies, outsmart relentless enemies, and use your cunning to uncover the truth behind Herm…